ChrispyJohnson1/ChrispyWebsite/README.md

 ## Purpose:

 The main purpose of this sits is to offer a more in-depth showcase of my strengths, skills, and qualifications than is seen on my resume.
-It also provides more up to date information than my resume, meaning that it's the most accurate source of information about me.
+Since it's possible to update this site at any time, it's the most up to date source of information about me.

 It is a showcase for my portfolio, containing my best work in a single, easily accessible place.
 Not only that, but it's also *a part* of my portfolio.
 It showcases my programming and design skills, as well as my ability to problem solve.